Writing a Review

 7. Is the author’s concluding chapter (or summary) convincing?

-10. Review your review, and check your grammar and spelling, as you want the review readers to take you seriously.
+3. Review your review, check your grammar and spelling as you want the review readers to take you seriously.

-One crucial piece of advice for the novice or experienced book reviewer is always to make notes as you read the book.
+One very key piece of advice, for the novice or experienced book reviewer, is to always make notes as you read the book.
 You will likely want to include passages from the book in your review.
-And as every good writer knows, hook the reader with your opening sentence—it will set the review’s tone.
+And as every good writer knows, hook the reader with your opening sentence—it will set the tone of the review.

 Some of my reviews of the many children’s books that I have had the pleasure to read and share with my granddaughter.